-Other times, however, you can invest in an identical note from the same originator upon an investment’s completion.
+Other times, however, you can invest in an identical note from the same borrower upon an investment’s completion.
 These investments are known as rollover investments.

 What are rollover investments?

-While these investments might have different interest rates or terms, the originator is the same as the previous investment.
+While these investments might have different interest rates or terms, the borrower is the same as the previous investment.

 How do rollover investments work?

 First, a borrower will opt to call a note to increase the invested amount (an “upsize”) or receive revised investor feedback on the interest rate.
 Investors in notes that are called and set to be refinanced receive a rollover email notification indicating that they can opt to invest in a rollover note.
 This option also appears under an existing investment on the Percent investment portal under the My Portfolio section several days before the current investment matures.

 When you have the option to roll over your investment into the next note, you are presented with the following figures: